Are you an Author, Affiliate, or considering applying? Here are some of the details about what that practically means. First, some terminology:

 If your site information changes (URL, title, new co-author, etc) please make sure MennoNerds’ website managers know so that syndication can continue with proper information.

 If the MennoNerds website managers notice that an Author hasn’t blogged in at least 6 months, automatic syndication will be turned off.
 Functionally, that Author will be treated by the website like an Affiliate instead of an Author.
-However, the Author will be notified at this time, and automatic syndication can be easily turned back on if the Author lets the web managers know that they have started blogging again – no need to reapply.
+The Author will be notified at this time and automatic syndication can be easily turned back on if the Author lets the web managers know that they have started blogging again – no need to reapply.

 Your Website: The Badge

 Authors and Affiliates have permission to use the Rebstock logo (copyright Eddie Gonzalez) on their website, with a link to mennonerds.com.